Our Senior Team

 Helen read law at Manchester University and qualified as a Barrister and also as an Associate of the Chartered Insurance Institute.
 After a varied legal and commercial career in insurance, Government, aid work, engineering and support services, she was Company Secretary and General Counsel of National Grid Plc for 10 years.
 At National Gird she was also executive sponsor of inclusion and diversity about which she is passionate.

-Now Helen is chairman of the board of 2 London listed companies, The Renewables Infrastructure Group and MedicX Fund.
-She is on the board of SSE plc and also Bonheur ASA (which is Norwegian public company).
+Now Helen is Chair of The Renewables Infrastructure Group and Deputy Chair of Primary Health Properties plc, both London listed FTSE 250 companies.
 She is an Equality and Human Rights Commissioner.
 Helen has also been a non-executive director of Stagecoach Group plc.
 Aga Rangemaster plc and SVG Capital plc.

 Helen is married to Mark and lives with him and 2 spaniels, Basil and Borage.
 She loves musical theatre in many forms and speaks passable Norwegian.